J.B. Mauney: Contestant career

+In early 2024, Arctic Assassin, now also retired, was purchased by Mauney and moved by his owners to spend his remaining days on Mauney's ranch in Stephenville, Texas.

+Coaching career

+In 2024, Mauney returned to the PBR to be the head coach of the Oklahoma Wildcatters; one of two new teams for the PBR Team Series that season.
+That same year, the PBR Team Series introduced the Ride-In Round.
+The event, which took place at the South Point Arena in Las Vegas, Nevada, had the bottom four teams from the regular season compete against each other to determine the final two teams who competed at the Team Series Championship at Las Vegas' T-Mobile Arena.
+The Nashville Stampede, along with the New York Mavericks moved on to the Championship event, defeating the Arizona Ridge Riders and Oklahoma Wildcatters.
+In 2025, the PBR discontinued the Ride-In Round, meaning all 10 teams will compete at the Team Series Championship.

+In March 2025, the Oklahoma Wildcatters defeated the Arizona Ridge Riders to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Thousand Palms, California.

+The Oklahoma Wildcatters were eliminated after the first day of the 2025 Team Series Championship event in October.

 Legacy

 The PBR and the fans consider Mauney a legend due to his records and accomplishments.
-In January 2018, he became the third bull rider to reach 500 rides on the elite series when he rode All The Way Up for 87.25 points during Round 1 of the Monster Energy Buck Off at Madison Square Garden in January 2018.
-In addition to his world championships, he has numerous event wins and is close to breaking the record for 90-point rides.
-He has won more money than any other bull rider, over $7 million.
-He has also successfully ridden all of the active PBR World Champion Bulls during his career, except Mossy Oak Mudslinger, Smooth Operator and Woopaa.
+In January 2018, he became the third bull rider to reach 500 rides on the PBR Premier Series when he rode All The Way Up for 87.25 points during Round 1 of the Monster Energy Buck Off at Madison Square Garden in January 2018.
+In addition to his two world championships, he has 32 Premier Series wins (tied for first with fellow PBR world champion Justin McBride) and has 75 90-point rides to his credit (the third most behind fellow PBR world champions Chris Shivers and José Vitor Leme).
+His total career earnings are over $7.6 million (combining both PBR and PRCA earnings).
+He also successfully rode all of the active PBR World Champion bulls during his PBR career, except Mossy Oak Mudslinger, Smooth Operator, and Woopaa.

-Mauney is known for picking the rankest bull when there's a draw, especially in the championship round of most events.
+Mauney was known for picking the rankest bull when there was a draw, especially in the championship round of most events.
 He and three-time world champion bull Bushwacker are known for being matched up 13 times.
 Mauney always picked Bushwacker in the elite rounds.
 Bushwacker never bucked in any rounds that weren't elite once he entered the BFTS.
 Mauney said, "If you are going to be the best, you've got to ride the best."

 Fellow two-time PBR world champion Justin McBride said "he is in a class of his own, the best bull rider of his generation.
 As soon as the day he decides to be done he is headed straight to the Ring of Honor...he will forever be in the conversation as the greatest the PBR has ever seen".